-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Garcia et al 22 ARISTOTLE Apixaban 5 mg BID vs warfarin 2 mg; dose adjusted to maintain an INR of 2.0 to 3.0 An apixaban dose of 2.5 mg BID was used in patients with two or more of the following criteria: age ≥80 years, body weight ≤60 kg or a serum creatinine level ≥1.5 mg/dL.
-Subanalysis of ARISTOTLE 12 Patients enrolled in the ARISTOTLE trial stratified based on previous VKA use N=18,201 1.8 years Primary: Composite of all stroke (ischemic or hemorrhagic) and systemic embolism.
-Secondary: Mortality, major bleeding, intracranial bleeding, and permanent early treatment discontinuation apixaban had lower rates of stroke or systemic embolism (P =0.0114), mortality (P =0.0465), major bleeding (P <0.0001), TIMI major or minor bleeding (P <0.0001), GUSTO severe or moderate bleeding (P <0.0001), and any bleeding (P <0.0001) compared to patients treated with warfarin.
-The reduction in intracranial bleeding with apixaban compared to warfarin was greater in patients with a HAS-BLED score of three or higher (HR, 0.22; 95% CI, 0.10 to 0.48) compared to patients with a HAS-BLED score of less than one (HR, 0.66; 95% CI, 0.39 to 1.12); however, the difference was not significant (P =0.0604).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results serum creatinine level ≥1.5 mg/dL. or systemic embolism, major bleeding and all-cause mortality) categories.
+There was no difference in the rate of MI between patients in different risk categories.
+Regardless of HAS-BLED score, patients receiving treatment with apixaban had lower rates of stroke or systemic embolism ( P =0.0114), mortality ( P =0.0465), major bleeding ( P <0.0001), TIMI major or minor bleeding ( P <0.0001), GUSTO severe or moderate bleeding ( P <0.0001), and any bleeding ( P <0.0001) compared to patients treated with warfarin.
+The reduction in intracranial bleeding with apixaban compared to warfarin was greater in patients with a HAS-BLED score of three or higher (HR, 0.22; 95% CI, 0.10 to 0.48) compared to patients with a HAS-BLED score of less than one (HR, 0.66; 95% CI, 0.39 to 1.12); however, the difference was not significant ( P =0.0604).
 Irrespective of CHADS 2 , CHA 2 DS 2 VASc, and HAS-BLED score, patients randomized to receive treatment with apixaban experienced lower rates of the composite of stroke, systemic embolism, major bleeding, and all-cause mortality compared to patients randomized to warfarin.
 These results were driven mainly by reductions in bleeding.
-Primary: Compared with patients in the warfarin arm, patients randomized to receive apixaban had numerically lower rates of stroke/systemic embolism irrespective of prior VKA use.
+Garcia et al ARISTOTLE Apixaban 5 mg BID vs warfarin 2 mg; dose adjusted to maintain an INR of 2.0 to 3.0 An apixaban dose of 2.5 mg BID was used in patients with two or more of the following criteria: age ≥80 years, body weight ≤60 kg or Subanalysis of ARISTOTLE Patients enrolled in the ARISTOTLE trial stratified based on previous VKA use N=18,201 1.8 years Primary: Composite of all stroke (ischemic or hemorrhagic) and systemic embolism.
+Secondary: Mortality, major bleeding, intracranial bleeding, and permanent early treatment discontinuation Primary: Compared with patients in the warfarin arm, patients randomized to receive apixaban had numerically lower rates of stroke/systemic embolism irrespective of prior VKA use.
 For stroke/systemic embolism, the differences favoring apixaban over warfarin were consistent: the HR was 0.86 (95% CI, 0.67 to 1.11) in the VKA-naive patients and 0.73 (95% CI, 0.57 to 0.95) in the VKA-experienced patients (P=0.39).
 The treatment effects of apixaban (vs warfarin) were not modified by VKA naivety.
 Secondary: A similar consistency of treatment effect was seen for other key end points; numerically lower rates of major bleeding and all-cause death were seen in the apixaban treated patients, and there is no evidence that this effect was modified by VKA naivety.
-Apixabantreated patients had lower rates of intracranial bleeding overall; the effect of apixaban on intracranial bleeding was less pronounced in patients who were VKA naive (HR, 0.60; 95% CI, 0.38 to 0.93) than
+Apixaban-treated patients had lower rates of intracranial bleeding overall; the effect of apixaban on intracranial bleeding was less pronounced in patients who were VKA-experienced (HR 0.28; 95% CI, 0.38 to 0.93) than in those who were VKA-experienced (HR 0.28; 95% CI,